rmemory/LaravelPatterns/readme.md

 Here are some notes:

 1) To create a project, do the following.
 This assumes the necessary composer, php, Larvel, and apache libraries have been installed.
 Quite a few details are ommitted here.
 Google is your friend.
 Note that I am not using Laravel's valet or homestead.
 I use Apache to serve the page locally.
 This is just a general outline of the major steps involved.
+This readme does assume you already have some familiarity with Laravel beforehand.

 For what its worth, at the moment, I am using an Ubuntu 18.04 host, php 7.1, composer 1.6.5, Apache 2.4.29, and Laravel 5.6.29.